Venad – Adar/Hinterworlds 0402 A221621-B Ni Po Na 324 Im M0V M6D

 She nodded.
 “You bet!”
 Without any other acknowledgement, she went back to the console and knelt inside.
 I watched her work for a minute then went back to my walkthrough.

 I checked the rest of the ship and didn’t find anything out of the ordinary.
-There were a couple of crates of entertainment cartridges already secured in the cargo bay and I was surprised to see them here so early, but the lone worker I found there claimed they weren’t causing any problems and they had just gone ahead and let them on board since the cargobot was getting insistent and they didn’t want to bother anyone to object.
+There were a couple of crates of entertainment cartridges already secured in the cargo bay and I was surprised to see them here so early, but the lone worker I found there claimed they weren’t causing any problems; they had just gone ahead and let them on board since the cargobot was getting insistent.
 I told them it was fine and noted that we had received the cargo.